© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Round Barrow to W of Ty'n-y-ddol Hill is a scheduled monument protected by Cadw under reference RD252.
 View the official record →

-Round Barrow to W of Ty'n-y-ddol Hill is a Bronze Age funerary monument situated in the upland landscape of Radnorshire, Wales.
+Round Barrow to W of Ty'n-y-ddol Hill is a Bronze Age burial monument situated in Radnorshire, Wales, and is protected as a scheduled ancient monument under the Cadw designation RD252.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD252.

 Round Barrow to W of Ty'n-y-ddol Hill dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Round Barrow to W of Ty'n-y-ddol Hill is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD252.